cellml/libcellml/docs/theory/theory_ode_solutions.rst

     - :code:`ALGEBRAIC` variables need ...?? **TODO**

   - *VOI* variables are the base "variables of integration", specified by the :code:`<bvar>` tags in the MathML.
-These must not be initialised in libCellML.
+These must not be initialised.
-  - *states* are the variables which do need integration by a solver.
+  - *states* are those variables which do need integration by a solver.

 We can see this results of this classification process in the generated code returned by a call to the :code:`implementationCode()` function of the :code:`Generator`.